Editor’s Note: This post was originally published on December 9, 2017, and was updated for accuracy and comprehensiveness on October 15, 2019.

 If only XYZ Clothing had been targeting their emails to specific customer segments.
 They’d realize winter was coming up in Canada and they’d send you more relevant content, like sales on boots and coats.
 With a little bit of targeting, they could’ve prevented you from unsubscribing to their list.

-There’s no doubt that segmenting your email list makes for better email marketing campaigns, and I have more than an anecdote to prove it.
-In MailChimp’s most recent report of effects of email segmentation, they found that segmented campaigns received 14% higher opens and 100% higher clicks than non-segmented campaigns - those are numbers worth paying attention to.
+There’s no doubt that segmenting your email list makes for better email marketing campaigns, and we have more than an anecdote to prove it.
+Segmented campaigns received 14% higher opens and 2x more clicks than non-segmented campaigns - those are numbers worth paying attention to.

 So, do you want to increase opens and clicks by segmenting your email campaigns?